| Service

 In the following years there where the usual exercises and deployments

 and participations to air shows.
-In 1977 a second plane the 253 was lost
+In 1977 a second plane the 253 was

-to an engine problem during exercise ‘Northern wedding’ east of
+lost to an engine problem during exercise ‘Northern wedding’ east of

 Scotland.
-Like in the first accident a controlled crash landing was made
+Like in the first accident a controlled crash landing was

-thing in monitoring the Soviet fleet in the Atlantic looking for
+its thing in monitoring the Soviet fleet in the Atlantic looking for

 submarines and gathering data on new surface vessels.
 Even with the